Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Compared to wired and wireless headphones for gaming, the best streaming headsets offer improved sound quality and more aesthetic design elements.
 In terms of sound quality, this includes directional audio for excellent game immersion for multiplayer and competitive games.
 Many gaming headsets will also have RGB lighting, come in a wide variety of colors and styles, and have other “gamer aesthetic” options.

-The best models are more likely to have detachable or retractable microphones since many content creators use both a gaming headset and a separate microphone.
+The best models are more likely to have detachable or retractable microphones, making them great mic’s for PC gaming since many content creators use both a gaming headset and a separate microphone.
 High-quality audio is more crucial for streaming than casual gaming, so streamers’ headset choices have more detailed audio controls and sophisticated headphone speakers than a standard headset.